frickjack/little-authn/Notes/explanation/simpleAuth.md

 Disadvantages:

-* no straight forward mechanism for invalidating
+* no straight forward mechanism for invalidating - have to expire all tokens
-* no auditing
+* no auditing outside of logs

 Advantages: